 How to Detect and Improve Poor Contents

-Regularly creating contents is an important factor of getting ranked on Google.
-However, getting ranked is not all about creating contents, it is about creating performing contents that have the potential of boosting your site's visibility and engagement.
-Not all contents are relevant because not all contents are searched for, as a matter of fact, findings from a recent survey by Ahrefs revealed that over 90% of contents get no organic traffic from Google and that is really on the high side.
+Regularly creating content is an important factor of getting ranked on Google.
+However, getting ranked is not all about creating content, it is about creating performing contents that have the potential of boosting your site's visibility and engagement.
+Not all contents are relevant because not all contents are searched for, as a matter of fact, findings from a recent survey by Ahrefs revealed that over 90% of content get no organic traffic from Google and that is really on the high side.
 This however, only further reinforces the importance of creating high performing contents so as to get organic traffic.

 Are You Ready to Get Loved by Google?

-So, while creating contents is important, crafting contents that work is even more important because it generates new traffic and boosts visibility as well as engagements.
-In today's post we will be reviewing an interesting aspect of SEO optimization, which is how to detect, and most importantly how to improve low quality contents on your website.
-But first, let's briefly review why content is indispensable in SEO in 2021.
+So, while creating your next post is important, crafting content that works is even more important because it generates organic search traffic and can get your brand awareness to a new level.
+Today we will be focusing on an interesting aspect of SEO optimization, which is how to detect and improve low quality content on your website.
+But first, let's see why content is indispensable in SEO in 2023.

-As mentioned earlier content is a crucial aspect of SEO in 2021 and it is not just about creating contents that counts, rather it is about creating engaging and highly relevant contents that the internet users actually search for.
-What determines how relevant a content is, most times thrives on how often people search for it.
+The content relevancy depends on how often people search for it.
 For example, if your blog is all about the automotive stuff, then you're expected to ensure that each of your blog posts to contain active keywords or frequently asked questions by search engine users in that niche.
-While SEO does not work like magic, as you cannot see its effects overnight, but by consistently publishing high performing contents with frequently searched and active keywords, there are more chances that your site can eventually get ranked.

 What Is an Underperforming Content?